 Where can I find a list of charming towns which are also some of the cheapest places to live in the UK?

-According to the Office for National Statistics, the average wage in the UK is only around £27,000.
-It is clear that most people earning the average salary can’t afford the average price for properties.
-Banks are typically lending between three and five times a mortgage applicant’s annual salary, while at least double that rate is required.
+According to the Office for National Statistics, the average wage in the UK is £611 per week, around £32,000 per year.
+Most people earning the average salary can’t afford the average price for properties.
+Banks typically lend between four and a half to five and a half times a mortgage applicant’s annual salary, while at least double that rate is required.

 As a result of this phenomenon, a lot of homebuyers are moving farther and farther afield.
-In fact, some people are leaving their region of origin entirely in search of affordable towns.
+In addition, some people are leaving their region of origin entirely in search of affordable towns.

-Thankfully, however, the property price boom in the UK hasn’t affected all areas equally.
+Thankfully, however, the boom in UK house prices house hasn’t affected all areas equally.
 Some charming residential neighbourhoods, villages and towns boast surprisingly low house prices — here are 10 of the more interesting.

 It’s true to say that Bideford lacks some of the modern amenities and transport links that young professionals want.
 But if you’re after the quiet life — away from the rat race — this is a great place to live.
 And the area is perfect for raising a young family too.
 All of the schools receive “Good” or “Outstanding” ratings from OFSTED, and there are plenty of large terraced homes in the town, most of which have extensive gardens.

-Pendle is a borough located in Lancashire which is close to North Yorkshire, the Manchester conurbation, the West Yorkshire conurbation and the Lake District.
+Pendle is a borough located in Lancashire, close to North Yorkshire, Manchester, West Yorkshire and the Lake District.
 Vast swathes of the countryside are always just a 10-minute car journey away, yet Pendle residents still enjoy all the trappings of modern life.

-Zoopla data shows the average house price in Pendle a little over £92,000.
-The district of Colne is located in Pendle, and it’s possible to buy a three-bedroom home here for less than £100,000.
+Pendle’s average house price was a little over £166,000 (November 2021) —an entire £74,000 lower than the national average.
+However, the district of Colne is in Pendle, and it’s possible to buy a three-bedroom home here for less than £60,000!

 3. Melton Mowbray

 This part of the world is subject to very tight planning restrictions to maintain its unique aesthetic.
-Nevertheless, the average price of a home in Melton Mowbray is just £210,000, which is a full £9,000 less than the national average.
+Nevertheless, according to Rightmove, the average price of a home in Melton Mowbray is nearly £232,000 (November 2021) —a full £32,000 less than the national average.

 Melton Mowbray is home to a range of quintessentially British foods, including Stilton cheese and pork pies and is also a great place to run a tourist-based business.
 Other tourist attractions include the Regal theatre and the Stapleford Miniature Railway.

 If you’re looking for a bustling affordable town at the seaside without all of the attractions and crowds major resorts attract, Lytham St Annes could be the place for you.
-Located on the Fylde coast of Lancashire just a few miles south of Blackpool, Lytham enjoys stunning coastal stretches and a much more laid-back seaside atmosphere.
-The town is also home to the Royal Lytham and St Annes Golf Club, which regularly hosts The Open Championship.
+Located on the Fylde coast of Lancashire, just a few miles south of Blackpool, Lytham enjoys stunning coastal stretches and a much more laid-back seaside atmosphere.
+The town is also home to the Royal Lytham and St Annes Golf Club, regularly hosting The Open Championship.

 Scoring an impressive 8.03 out of 10 on the ONS’s life satisfaction scale, Lytham St Annes has a reputation for providing quality homes at affordable prices; and is a great place to raise a family, as the air pollution is low.
-There are lots of open spaces in the area, and there are several schools with an “Outstanding” OFSTED rating.
+In addition, there are lots of open spaces in the area, and there are several schools with an “Outstanding” OFSTED rating.